pazifical/pazifical/README.md

 Hi!
 My name is Pascal, but I go by the name Paz (🇪🇸 peace).

-## :computer: I am a Software Engineer
+## I'm a :computer: Software Engineer

 As a **Software Engineer** I always look for pragmatic solutions with as little complexity as possible.